-- Casanova Wannabe: He believes himself to be a Kid A Nova.
+- Casanova Wannabe: Believes himself to be a Kid A Nova.
 Luca and her girls weren't too impressed by him, though.

 - Chivalrous Pervert: Isidro's a good kid, as he won't hesitate to help people, especially girls.
 However, he does have his pervy side, as he's tried to peek at Casca bathing on more than one occasion (though he's thwarted each time).

-- Deliberately Cute Child: His usual tactic to bail himself out of situations or to trick people into trusting him so he can con them.
+- Deliberately Cute Child: His usual tactic to bail himself out of situations where he's been caught red-handed, or to trick people into trusting him so he can con them.

-- Dirty Kid: He has frequently displayed incredibly lewd behavior, at one point even fantasizing about having sex with five prostitutes at once.
+- Dirty Kid: Has frequently displayed incredibly lewd behavior, at one point even fantasizing about having sex with five prostitutes at once.

 - Disaster Scavengers: Was one of those before meeting Guts and would survive by stealing food and valuables.

-- Dual Wielding: He usually uses both his cutlass and his dagger in battle.
+- Dual Wielding: Usually uses both his falchion and his fire dagger in battle.

 - Everything's Better with Spinning: His fighting style when fighting groups in close quarters is to spin and roll around at high speeds, attacking weak points and dodging attacks.